DTU-Byg/BIM-awesome/README.md

 # BIM flavour combinations

 With combinations of flavours we hope means that there is something for everybody - we are stilL building the menu.
 OpenBIM is obviously the dish of the day (and the future).
+Ah crap, or this might be good ...
+I have just found a parallel repo with the same aims as this one that looks great and can be found here [Awesome BIM](https://mitevpi.github.io/awesome-bim/).
+Its a great overview too.

 ## IFC and Python
 - [ifcOpenShell](https://github.com/ISBE-TUe/IfcOpenShell)